mld2443/Sudoku/Readme.md

 2. [Sudoku Puzzles Generating: from Easy to Evil](http://zhangroup.aporc.org/images/files/Paper_3485.pdf)*
 3. [Bahare Fatemi, Seyed Mehran Kazemi, Nazanin Mehrasa.
 "Rating and Generating Sudoku Puzzles Based On Constraint Satisfaction Problems" In: *International Science Index, Computer and Information Engineering Vol:8, No:10*, 2014](http://waset.org/publications/9999524/rating-and-generating-sudoku-puzzles-based-on-constraint-satisfaction-problems)

-<pre>* I could not find a better copy of this.
-It has no authors listed, but I ultimately used their description of the sudoku solver, if only slightly improved.</pre>
+\* I could not find a better copy of this.
+It has no authors listed, but I ultimately used their description of the sudoku solver, if only slightly improved.